 What Is Reparenting?

 One of the techniques for helping to manage anxiety is reparenting.
-Reparenting means working on becoming more compassionate, kind, and understanding to yourself and your own wants and needs, essentially becoming the parent for yourself that you did not have when you were a child.
+Reparenting is when you work on becoming more compassionate, kind, and understanding to yourself and your own wants and needs.

 Emotional regulation is one of the many skills that is formed through reparenting.
-As an adult, you can work toward identifying, acknowledging, understanding, and managing your own emotions.
-This helps you learn how to treat yourself more kindly, similar to building a healthy relationship between a parent and child.
+As an adult, you can work toward identifying, acknowledging, understanding, and managing their own emotions.
+This helps you learn how to treat yourself more kindly, similar to how a healthy relationship is between a parent and their child.

 These are just a few of the long-term benefits of parenting for anxiety management: